aaadddfgh/clipboard-go-vue/README.md

 ## Features
 ### secure communication
-This clipboard protect your communication even you don't use HTTPS/SSL to protect you infomation.
+This clipboard protect your communication even you don't use HTTPS/SSL to protect your infomation.
+(can't prevent Man-in-the-MiddleAttack)
 And protect your clipboard with password (alternative).

 ### config.json